Sparklytical/Discord-Bot-Time/README.md

 7. Run the `time` command with the prefix set in the config (default is `?time`) and follow the instructions

 8. You're all set!
 Now you never have to worry about having to explain what "7PM CST" is to Europeans, or vice versa

+## TO-DO

+[] - To upgrade all dependencies and make it work with latest version.